FREQUENTLY ASKED QUESTIONS (FAQs)

 Q - Why do some guards have rolled edges and some don't?

 A - Most British, European, Japanese and Australian manufacturers used rolled edges to add stiffness and strength to the guards.
 It also provided a safe edge for handling and meant that lighter gauge steel could be used, thus keeping weight down.
-Most American manufacturers opted instead for a heavier gauge steel to maintain stiffness.
+Most American manufacturers opted instead for a heavier gauge steel to maintain stiffness and had a plain cut edge.
 Our rollers are made to reproduce the original whichever way they were made.

 Q - Can I give you the tyre size on my bike so you can make a guard for it based on that size?